MLB Awards Odds: MVP, Cy Young, Rookie of the Year & Manager of the Year Odds

 🥇 AL Manager of the Year Odds

-Alex Cora entered the 2025 as the favorite for AL Manager of the Year after leading the Red Sox back into contention.
-Over the last 10 seasons, the award typically goes to a manager whose team exceeded preseason expectations.
+The Guardians Stephen Vogt won the AL Manager of the Year in 2025, marking the second time he won the award in as many seasons.
+Over the last 10 seasons, the award typically goes to a manager whose team exceeded preseason expectations, and Vogt did just that, as Cleveland went 88-74 and won the AL Central for the second straight year.
 Here are the current AL MOY odds:

 🥇 NL Manager of the Year Odds